hansroh/skitai/README.rst

 Getting Command Line Options and Arguments
 ----------------------------------------------------

-Skitai use short options: -d and -v, then you SHOULD NOT use these options.
+Skitai use short options -d, then you SHOULD NOT use these options.

 .. code:: python